droidsolutions/amqp-ts/README.md

 ### Automatic JSON content

-If your message content is not a string and not a buffer it is converted automatically to a JSOn string.
+If your message content is not a string and not a buffer it is converted automatically to a JSON string.
 The `contentType` is set to `application/json` and the `contentEncoding` is set to `utf-8`.
 Vice versa if you call `getContent()` on the message and the `contentType` is set to `application/json` the string will be parsed and the parsed result will be returned.
 If you want to avoid the `any` type you can use `getJsonContent<T>()` instead.
 This method throws an error, if the `contentType` is not set to `application/json`.

 ### Automatic ReplyTo